Group | Mathematical Epidemiology

 NTD Modelling Consortium

-As members of the Neglected Tropical Diseases Modelling Consortium, we advice global bodies and national control programs on the feasibility and ideal strategies towards elimination targets for human African trypanosomiasis.
-Further information and link to a study on Assessing Strategies against Gambiense Sleeping Sickness through Mathematical Modeling.
+As a member of the Neglected Tropical Diseases Modelling Consortium, we advise global bodies and national control programmes on the feasibility and ideal strategies for achieving human African trypanosomiasis elimination targets.
+More information about the consortium can be found here, as well as a study on Assessing Strategies against Gambiense Sleeping Sickness through Mathematical Modeling.